-As you can see, appending a syntactically valid SQL statement that will evaluate to a True condition after the value for the id parameter (such as id=1 AND 1=1) will result in the web application returning the same web page as in the original request (where no SQL statement is added).
-This is because the back-end database management system has evaluated the injected SQL statement.
-The previous example describes a simple boolean-based blind SQL injection vulnerability.
-However, sqlmap is able to detect any type of SQL injection flaw and adapt its work-flow accordingly.
+As you can see, appending any other syntatically valid SQL condition after a value for id such condition will take place when the web application passes the query to the back-end database management system that executes it, that is why the condition id=1 AND 1=1 is valid (True) and returns the same page as the original one, with the same content.
+This is the case of a boolean-based blind SQL injection vulnerability.
+However, sqlmap is able to detect any type of SQL injection and adapt its work-flow accordingly.
+Read below for further details.

-In this simple scenario it would also be possible to append, not just one or more valid SQL conditions, but also (depending on the DBMS) stacked SQL queries.
-For instance: [...]&id=1;ANOTHER SQL QUERY#.
+Moreover, in this simple and easy to inject scenario it would be also possible to append, not just one or more valid SQL condition(s), but also stacked SQL queries, for instance something like [...]&id=1; ANOTHER SQL QUERY# if the web application technology supports stacked queries, also known as multiple statements.